-An ADAS calibration is a process carried out to ensure correct alignment of the cameras and sensors of a car so that its ADAS system can work as intended.
+A safety camera recalibration is a process carried out to check correct alignment of the forward facing camera of a car so that its Advanced Driver Assistance Systems (ADAS) can work as intended.

-At Smith&Smith®, our technicians are trained to our high standards to complete a camera calibration.
+At Smith&Smith®, our technicians are trained to our high standards to complete camera recalibrations using our specialised tools.

-Most ADAS features rely on a group of cameras or sensors to do their job.
+Most onboard safety systems your car has use features that rely on a group of cameras or sensors to do their job.
 They usually sit inside a car behind the windscreen and when a glass replacement is carried out, its angle and position could be altered.

-A calibration is performed to check this, so that your vehicle’s ADAS camera is working as intended.
+A recalibration of the camera is performed to check this, so that your vehicle’s forward facing camera is working as intended.

 What is the difference between dynamic and static calibration?

-Dynamic calibration involves driving the vehicle to complete the process.
+Dynamic calibration involves driving the vehicle to complete the recalibration process.

-Static calibration takes place at one of our ADAS calibration centres.
-Here, we use a level floor and specialist equipment to make sure that we can complete a successful calibration.
+Static calibration takes place in our branch with the vehicle parked.
+Here, we use a level floor and specialist equipment to make sure that we can complete a successful recalibration.

-At Smith&Smith we are equipped to cater for both Dynamic and Static Advanced Driver Assistance System Calibration, for many vehicles.
+At Smith&Smith® we are equipped to cater for both Dynamic and Static Advanced Driver Assistance System recalibration, for many vehicles.

 Recalibration events include windscreen replacements, wheel alignments, change of wheels, tyres or geometry changes, faulty engine control unit or disconnection or partial removal of the camera from its mounting.
 The vehicle guide book should provide you with a full list of recalibration events for your vehicle.